-Here we look at the top UK Fintech Companies in 2019 – the product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.
+Here we look at some of the top UK Fintech Companies in 2022 – the innovative and disruptive product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.

-Due to the fast-changing nature of consumer behaviour, cyber security threats, government and industry regulation, and the technologies available, Fintech is one of the most dynamic, and therefore exciting, areas of technology.
-Here are some of the leading companies to watch…
+Due to the fast-changing nature of consumer behaviour, cyber security threats, government and industry regulation, and the finance technologies available, Fintech is one of the most dynamic, and therefore exciting, areas of technology.

 Based in Durham, Atom Bank is first bank in the UK to run entirely run via a mobile app.
 In 2015, it became the first mobile-only bank to be licensed by the Bank of England.
 Atom now has over 100 current employees and was valued at £150 million before it launched.